Gaza: How to Survive a Warzone: BBC controversy

 Soon after the film was released, the activist and journalist David Collier reported that the film's narrator Abdullah was the son of a Hamas official.
 His father, Ayman al-Yazouri, is a deputy minister for agriculture in the Hamas administration, although he has also been described as a "technocrat with a scientific rather than political background".
 Hamas is a proscribed terrorist organization in the UK, Israel, and other countries.
 Danny Cohen, a former BBC controller, led criticism of the BBC for not disclosing this before transmission.

 The BBC stated that it was not informed about the narrator's connection to Hamas by the film's production company.
 The BBC initially added a message to the program clarifying the family link, but later removed the film from iPlayer so it could perform further due diligence.
 Following an initial review, the BBC said it found "serious flaws" in the documentary's production process and would perform a full audit on the film's expenditures.
 Culture secretary Lisa Nandy held a meeting with the chair of the BBC about the film.

 Others defended the film, emphasizing its value in humanising Palestinian children and providing insights into life in Gaza.
 Chris Doyle, director of the Council for Arab-British Understanding, expressed regret over the film's removal and stressed the importance of an independent review.
 Richard Sanders, a Gaza documentary filmmaker and journalist, called the BBC's decision to pull the film "cowardly".
 Artists for Palestine UK published an open letter criticising the campaign against the documentary.
 Pro-Palestinian protesters projected the film onto the BBC Scotland headquarters in Glasgow while chanting anti-BBC slogans.

-The Telegraph and others criticised the film for translating the Arabic word Yahud or Yahudy as "Israelis" as not "Jews".
+The Telegraph and others criticised the film for translating the Arabic word Yahud or Yahudy as "Israelis" and not "Jews".
 Some have argued that the translation is closer to what the speaker intends to say in this particular context, and back in 2013 the BBC editorial standards committee had determined that "Israeli" was an acceptable translation for "Yahud".

 Peter Johnston conducted an internal review for the BBC which determined the film breached its editorial rule on accuracy.
 Johnston faulted Hoyo Films for not disclosing al-Yazouri's ties to Hamas, and criticised BBC executives for not researching this before the film was published.
 However, he found no other breaches of editorial guidelines—including on impartiality—and no evidence of improper external influence.
 To address criticism of censoring stories from Gaza the BBC announced that a shorter version of the film would be added to iPlayer.
 Britain's media regulator Ofcom announced its findings in October 2025, finding that the film violated broadcasting rules, was "materially misleading" and could erode the trust that audiences would have placed in the BBC.
 It instructed the BBC to broadcast a statement with the findings.
 The BBC accepted the ruling, noting that it aligned with its own internal review.